Morgan Stanley Upgrade Quest Diagnostics Incorporated [DGX]. What else is Wall St. saying?

-Quest Diagnostics Incorporated [NYSE: DGX] closed the trading session at $112.75 on 05/26/20.
-The day’s price range saw the stock hit a low of $112.295, while the highest price level was $115.48.
-The stocks have a year to date performance of 5.58 percent and weekly performance of 3.40 percent.
-The stock has been moved at 7.53 percent over the last six months.
-The stock has performed 5.75 percent around the most recent 30 days and changed 2.13 percent over the most recent 3-months.
+Quest Diagnostics Incorporated [NYSE: DGX] traded at a high on 06/01/20, posting a 0.14 gain after which it closed the day’ session at $118.44.
+The results of the trading session contributed to over 2058158 shares changing hands.
+Over the past one week, the price volatility of Quest Diagnostics Incorporated stands at 3.57% while the volatility over the past one month is 3.40%.

-If compared to the average trading volume of 2.23M shares, DGX reached to a volume of 1176057 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for DGX stock reached $15.81 billion, with 134.00 million shares outstanding and 133.06 million shares in the current float.
+Compared to the average trading volume of 2.25M shares, DGX reached a trading volume of 2058158 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DGX shares is $113.77 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DGX stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.